 Impact on Industries

-The COVID-19 pandemic kickstarted a number of things like working from home and in-house entertainment.
-While this has definitely led to the fall of many industries, it has also led to the rise of many.
+The COVID-19 pandemic kickstarted several trends like working from home and in-house entertainment.
+While this has led to the fall of many industries, it has also led to the rise of many.
 This will hugely reflect the appraisals and salary raises across organizations this year.

 Worst Hit Industries